 The bottom line: the best-looking, most-comfortable chinos in recent memory.

-My new favorite chinos.
+Really great chinos.
 They don’t have that tech-fiber feel of athleisure pants but are just as comfortable.
 They have a similar look to my old go-to J.Crew chinos, and although the material is a bit lighter in weight, they fit better on me and don’t bag out at the crotch and knees after 1 wear.
 Plus, good news for all the begrudging pants cuffers out there—they offer a short 28-inch inseam.
 I’m still cramming my dad thighs into the slim cut, but the athletic cut is actually pretty good and not too loose.

 4. “Sub” in some instant gratification